joao-arthur/funis-docs/prm/retry.md

 ): Promise<V | undefined>;
 ```

-Tries to resolve the promise for the number of especified attempts.
+Tries to resolve the promise for the number of specified attempts.

 ## Example